BigPolarBear1/factorization/README.md

 Then next, we need some simple heuristic to chinese remainder coefficients together... but only those that are going to garantuee a smooth.
 Just want to go after those easy to find smooths.

+Another thing I need to triple, quadruple check is this:

+Found a similar smooth{43, 79} co: 42083 quad: 1
+Found a similar smooth{43, 79} co: 126249 quad: 9
+Found a similar smooth{43, 79} co: 294581 quad: 49

+These are 3 smooths that have the same factorization.

+42083^2-13431013\*4\*1 =  1717254837 (3 x 3 x 3 x 3 x 43 x 79 x 79 x 79)</br>
+126249^2-13431013\*4\*9 = 15455293533 (3 x 3 x 3 x 3 x 3 x 3 x 43 x 79 x 79 x 79) </br>
+294581^2-13431013\*4\*49 = 84145487013 3 x 3 x 3 x 3 x 7 x 7 x 43 x 79 x 79 x 79 </br>

+This is just what happens if we multiple the linear coefficient, 42083, by 3 and the quadratic coefficient by 9, or by 7 and 49.
+This is an easy way to generate smooths instantly from a starting smooth.
+But all of those should be congruent mod N. These should be bad smooths.
+These alone should never, never, never, yield the factorization of N.
+Or would they?
+OR WOULD THEY?
+I need to double check this.
+Just in the odd case I'm dismissing this as something that won't work, while it will.
+Because generating these types of smooths by multiplying coefficients, it's instantly.
+It lets me create smooths out of thin air.
+I need to make sure there really is never ever any use for these types of smooth... fucking brain fog.
+My intuition tells me these are just bogus smooths, just permutations of the original smooths.
+But in the above example, it is mainly just bogus smooths and still succeed when taking the GCD.
+So I need to spent some good amount of time on that, just in case my intuition is wrong.